emiliano-go/.github/profile/README.md

 Hi, I'm Emiliano.

-19 years old, from Montevideo, Uruguay.
+From Montevideo, Uruguay.
 I write Python for a living and spend most of my free time doing the same thing.

 I'm currently focused on **[DBWarden](https://github.com/emiliano-go/DBWarden)**, a SQLAlchemy-native migration library.
 The idea is that your models already define your schema, so they should be the source of truth for migrations too.
 Still iterating on it.